 Note: I have only used Craigslist to find jobs in the US.
 I cannot speak to using it internationally.

-Today, I am letting you in on my secret strategy to finding jobs on Craigslist.
+Today, I am letting you in on my secret strategy for finding jobs on Craigslist.
 Below are 14 Craigslist job hunting tips you can put into use today.

 Also, you can check out the video I created just to go along with this post by clicking here.

 And make sure you read till the end where I include actual sample emails I sent to employers on Craigslist that got me the job.

 Tip 1: Search by Keyword

 In your local area, or wherever you are trying to find a job, type in a key skill you’d like to use in your next job.